MileHacker Logo

 Local Transport Tip

-A Touch 'n Go card simplifies fares across nearly all public transportation.
-Obtain one at train stations or convenience stores.
+A Touch 'n Go card simplifies fares across the majority of public transportation.
+Obtain one at train terminals or convenience stores.